jatcwang/difflicious/docs/docs/docs/TypesOfDiffer.md

 # Types of Differs

-Here we list the kinds of Differs and how you can use them.
+Difflicious provides various types of differs to handle different kinds of data structures.
+This page explains each type of differ and how to use them effectively.

 The examples below assume the following imports: